 Beware gimmicks ripping you off

-A common tactic some mechanics use is luring people in with cheap (and nasty) deals.
-The problem is, the cheap service price doesn’t cover their costs, so they add items on to make it worthwhile (eg. new windscreen wiper rubbers, air-conditioning servicing and performance enhancing additives).
-Suddenly your cheap service doubles or triples in price, leaving you short.
+Some mechanics will lure people in with cheap service prices.
+The problem is, the cheap service price doesn’t cover their costs, so they add items on to make it worthwhile (e.g. new windscreen wiper rubbers, air-conditioning servicing and performance enhancing additives).
+Suddenly your ‘cheap’ service doubles or triples in price, leaving you short.

 4. Get car servicing-savvy and know your quote